Common Agricultural Policy: Overview

-CAP reform has steadily lowered its share of the EU budget but it still accounts for nearly half of the EU expenditure.
-France is the biggest beneficiary of the policy by around 20%, followed by Germany and Spain (≈13% each), Italy (≈11%) and the UK (≈9%).
+CAP reforms have steadily lowered its share in the EU budget: in 1980 it accounted for more than 70% of the EU expenditure while in 2021 it accounted for less than 25%.
+In 2019 France was the biggest beneficiary of the policy by 17.3%, followed by Spain with 12.4% and Germany (11.2%), Italy (10.4%), Poland (8.1%) and the UK (7.2%).
 The 2003 reform introduced the Single Payment Scheme (SPS) or as it is known as well the Single Farm Payment (SFP).
-The most recent reform was made in 2013 by Commissioner Dacian Ciolos and applies for the period 2014 to 2020.
+The most recent reform was made in 2013 by Commissioner Dacian Cioloș and applies for the period 2014 to 2020.

 Since 1970, a separate Common Fisheries Policy (CFP) has been in place for the EU fisheries and fish market, with its own separate structural policy fund established as a spin-off from the EAGGF in 1993 (currently operating under the name European Maritime, Fisheries and Aquaculture Fund or EMFAF), while the fish market interventions have remained financed from the European Agricultural Guarantee Fund.